Dince-afk/Data-Analysis-Science-Portfolio-in-R/README.md

-Portfolio: R and Data Analysis
+Portfolio: Data Analysis in R
 ================

+Analysis is done with `tidyverse` and `ggplot2`.

-# Gapminder
+# 1. Gapminder Dataset

-## Analysis
+## Exploration and Analysis

 What was the life expectancy in Germany for the last 60 years?